sketch-hq/sketch-document/README.md

 This section of the readme is related to developing the file format spec.
 If you just want to consume the schemas you can safely ignore this.

-The schema Yaml files in this repo are hand-editable but tooling can be used to improve the developer experience.
+The schema YAML files in this repo are hand-editable but tooling can be used to improve the developer experience.
 Node, yarn and VS Code are required to make the most of the tooling in this repo, although this sort of developer environment is purely optional.